The Best Craft Beer in the County

 555 Brewing Co

-Form the owers of the County Canteen pub sprang 555 Brewing, and they certainly have location sorted out–right in the middle of Picton and just down the street from the Canteen.
+From the (now former) owers of the County Canteen pub up the street sprang 555 Brewing, and they certainly have location sorted out–right in the middle of Picton and just down the street from the Canteen.
 555 has their own wood-fired pizza oven and their patio in the centre of town means you can watch Picton walk by while you enjoy a pint.
 The name of the brewery and beers are a nod to a legendary County murder in the 1800s.

 Note that though pretty much all the outdoor spaces on this list are dog-friendly, this is the most urban and so notable for being so.
 Bring the pups.